Cromdale: Football

+Place name in historical records

 Censuses

-In various census and/or derived records the description of Cromdale has been used to describe the entire civil parish of Cromdale, Inverallan and Advie thus often causing an apparent mismatch between different censuses.
-In the 1841, 1851 and 1861 censuses it will be necessary to determine the actual locality from the descriptions on the census book pages or by the names of known locations.
-From 1871 onward, a record marked as being within parish number 128/2, 128B/2 or 128B2 will not be in Cromdale but in Inverallan (which contains Grantown); Advie was always enumerated with Cromdale thus requiring the relevant parish to be identified from the address or description.
+In various census and derived records, "Cromdale" was also used to refer to the entire civil parish of Cromdale, Inverallan and Advie, often causing an apparent mismatch between different censuses.
+In the 1841, 1851 and 1861 censuses, the intended locality can only be reliably determined from the descriptions on the census book pages or by the names of known locations.
+From 1871 onward, a record marked as being within parish number 128/2, 128B/2 or 128B2 is not in Cromdale but rather in Inverallan (which contains Grantown).
+Advie was always enumerated with Cromdale, requiring the relevant parish to be identified from the address or description.

 Birth, marriage and death registrations

-In 1855 one registration district (Cromdale, Inverallan and Advie) included all the combined parishes.
-From 1856 to 1965 the local registration district was Cromdale and Advie.
-From 1966 Cromdale has been within the Grantown on Spey registration district.
-The LDS church and other third parties have failed to distinguish the 1856 separation of records in their indexes thus their descriptions of the registration districts do not match the official descriptions.
+In 1855, a single registration district named "Cromdale, Inverallan and Advie" included all the combined parishes.
+From 1856 to 1965, the local registration district was "Cromdale and Advie".
+From 1966, Cromdale was inside the "Grantown on Spey" registration district.
+Record indexes maintained by the LDS church and other third parties have failed to distinguish the 1856 separation of records in their indexes, thus their descriptions of the registration districts do not match the official descriptions.